akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-products.md

 *   View/Change the product [associations](/articles/products-associations.html) and [categories](/articles/what-is-a-category.html)

 ### The edition right
-If a user **has rights to only edit product information** for the products that are in a given category (ie its user groups have at least the `Allowed to edit products` permission), he will be able to:
+If a user **has rights to only edit product information** for the products that are in a given category (ie his user groups have at least the `Allowed to edit products` permission), he will be able to:
 *   View the product information
 *   Create a product [draft](/articles/workflow.html) that will need to be approved by the product manager
 *   Generate/send a proposal that will be processed by the product manager

 ### The view right
-If a user **has rights to only view product information** for the products that are in a given category (ie its user groups only have the `Allowed to view products` permission), he will only be able to view the product information and that's all.
+If a user **has rights to only view product information** for the products that are in a given category (ie his user groups only have the `Allowed to view products` permission), he will only be able to view the product information and that's all.
 No possibility to edit it.

 ### No right
 If a user **has no rights to see nor edit product information** for the products that are in a given category, he won't be able to neither view nor edit the product information, whatever the screen in the PIM.